GeoMall/RiverTechDemo/README.md

 CALL: *https://jsonplaceholder.typicode.com/users/1*

 ### Solution
 For this exercise, a class called *APIHelper* was created to call the API.
-An class called *UserModel* was also created to model the response returned by the api call.
+A class called *UserModel* was also created to model the response returned by the api call.
 A class *ApiTests* was created to verify the api calls being made.
 There are total of 5 tests were created:

 - TestDataIsCorrect: